How Are Depression And Isolation Connected?

 An overview of isolation

 Isolation can be risky.
 Humans are inherently social creatures, wired to interact with others.
-When interaction doesn't occur, or a person is alone for significant periods, various mental and physical health conditions may occur.
-In the most extreme cases, when someone consistently lacks interactions with others, the brain can begin to manufacture experiences to combat habitual isolation.
+When interaction doesn't occur or people are alone for significant periods, they may be at increased risk of various mental and physical health conditions, including heart disease.
+In the most extreme cases, when someone consistently has a lack of social interactions with others, the brain can begin to manufacture experiences to combat habitual isolation.

 Why do some people experience isolation?